vvbv/macvendor/README.md

 ## Notes

 - The script downloads the IEEE vendors database if needed.
-- Requires Python 2 and an internet connection to update the list.
 - The vendors file is stored at `~/.macvendors/oui.txt`.

 ## License